Lowland streaked tenrec: Unique aspects

 H. semispinosus possesses sensory hairs that are scattered on the dorsum that are similar to vibrissae.
-It has an evolutionary adaptation for its semifossorial habits with a well developed lateral and long heads of M. triceps brachii and enlarged M. teres major that function as an extensor of the elbow joint and as an adductor of the upper arm for digging.
+It has an evolutionary adaptation for its semifossorial habits with a well-developed lateral and long heads of M. triceps brachii and enlarged M. teres major that function as an extensor of the elbow joint and as an adductor of the upper arm for digging.
 This species also has elongated hands and second, third, and fourth digit adaptation that acts as the main fossorial adaptation.
-The middle of the skull of this species is long and low, the alveolar processes of the maxilla, premaxilla and mandible are reduced and the palate narrow.
+The middle of the skull of this species is long and low, the alveolar processes of the maxilla, premaxilla, and mandible are reduced, and the is palate narrow.
 The teeth are small, spaced, and placed farther forward on the skull.
-The temporal muscles, sagittal, and nuchal crests are weaker compared to other tenrec species.
+The temporal muscles and sagittal and nuchal crests are weaker compared to other tenrec species.

 In addition, the lowland streaked tenrec has been found to have thermolability, which depends on factors such as habitat and temperature.

 Population threats

 These tenrecs are threatened primarily by the loss of their natural habitat due to continuous deforestation, as it is with many other animals in the Madagascar region.
-This species is also being hunted for food.
+This species is also hunted for food.

 Behavior

-In preparation for birth, a pregnant female will use her snout as a spade to clear away a depression in the ground within the burrow.
-The Streaked tenrec will flaunt its quails to scare away any possible predators.
-When forced to engage another species it will use a rough headbutt in an attempt to immobilize its target.
+The lowland streaked tenrec flaunts its quills to scare away any possible predators.
+When forced to engage another species, it uses a rough headbutt in an attempt to immobilize its target.

 Diet

 The lowland streaked tenrec is active both during the day and at night.
-Its diet is made up primarily of earthworms, but it will sometimes prey on other invertebrates as well.
-It may be seen stamping its feet on the ground with its fore-paws, an adaptation which is believed to increase earthworm activity for easier foraging.
+Its diet is made up primarily of earthworms, but it sometimes preys on other invertebrates, as well.
+It may be seen stamping its feet on the ground with its fore paws, an adaptation which is believed to increase earthworm activity for easier foraging.
 Most tenrecs possess a long snout for poking around in the ground to find their food.
 They are also capable of eating fruit.
-While the streaked tenrec does eat earthworms, the dirt may corrode their teeth with scratches and pits.
+While the streaked tenrec does eat earthworms, the soil may damage its teeth with scratches and pits.

 Reproduction

 Breeding takes place during October to December and possibly at other times, depending upon local food supply and temperature.
-The gestation period lasts 58 days, and the female gives birth to usually between 5 and 8 young.
+The gestation period lasts 58 days, and the female gives birth to usually between five and eight young.
 The young are weaned at 18 to 25 days.
-These tenrecs on average retain the ability to conceive at about 35 days.
+These tenrecs on average attain the ability to conceive at about 35 days.
 They have the ability to reproduce during the same season they were produced.
+In preparation for birth, a pregnant female uses her snout as a spade to clear away a depression in the ground within the burrow.

 Shelter

-The streaked tenrec lives in long, shallow burrows which are usually occupied by family groups.
+The streaked tenrec lives in long, shallow burrows, which are usually occupied by family groups.